coffee-cup/soundz-website/content/_index.md

 For my project I will investigate various acoustic fingerprinting techniques.
 I will also implement a small program that demonstrates creating a fingerprint from an audio file and matching segments of audio to a database of fingerprints.

+The source for this project can be found [on Github](https://github.com/coffee-cup/soundz).

 ### Project Updates